Hexagon/pup/docs/service.md

 Ensure that you have a working environment set up so that you can run `pup run` with a `pup.json` in the current directory, or that you can start Pup using `pup run --config path/to/pup.json`.

 Now there is two options, User Mode Installation, or System Installation.
 User Mode Installation is recommended as it rhymes best with Deno, which is installed for the current user.
+User mode is only supported with launchd or systemd.

 ### User Mode Installation (Recommended)

-1. Enable `linger` for your user to run user services without being logged in:
+1. If using systemd, enable `linger` for your user to run user services without being logged in:

 `sudo loginctl enable-linger username`